p2p-industries/hyveos/README.md

 ### Live Video to first Responders

-Today many search and rescue operators already use drones to save lifes.
+Today many search and rescue operators already use drones to save lives.
 With hyveOS's [File Transfer](https://docs.p2p.industries/sdk/file_transfer/) the video feed can be broadcastet to countless on-the-ground operators even while the cellular network is down.

 ### Warehouse